bahlo/arne.me/content/weekly/_index.md

 +++

-Arne's Weekly is my newsletter, where I collect interesting stories from all over the web every sunday.
+Arne's Weekly is my newsletter, where I collect interesting stories from all over the web every Sunday.

 {{ newsletter_subscribe_form() }}